-These statements, which are deprecated and will be removed in a future release, specify a list of IPv4 and IPv6 UDP ports that are used as source ports for UDP messages.
+These statements specify a list of IPv4 and IPv6 UDP ports that are used as source ports for UDP messages.

 If port is \ or is omitted, a random port number from a pre-configured range is selected and used for each query.
 The port range(s) are specified in the use-v4-udp-ports (for IPv4) and use-v6-udp-ports (for IPv6) options.